EBI-Metagenomics/deciphon_web/README.md

 Deciphon interacts with an sqlite3 database to pull in job, run their queries, and store results.
 Deciphon Web wraps this database in [unmanaged Django Models](https://docs.djangoproject.com/en/3.2/ref/models/options/#django.db.models.Options.managed).
 It uses Django templates to present a web interface to submit jobs (consisting of queries), and poll for the results.
+We use [Django-Unicorn](https://www.django-unicorn.com) to handle frontend/backend model tying, and to do simple partial upsets of the page when polling for job completion.

 ## Databases
 ###`default`